oak-labs-io/phalcon-throttler/readme.md

 ### Strategies

-The only question that remains is: which one is the appropriate place where the check should be performed?
+The only question left is: which one is the appropriate place where the check should be performed?

 There is of course not an uniquely valid answer, several places can be used.